DoItBetter-Studio/Forge/README.md

 > Proprietary Software — DoItBetter Studio

-**Glyphborn.Forge** is the audio engine component of the Glyphborn ecosystem.
+**Glyphborn.Forge** is the modeling engine component of the Glyphborn ecosystem.

 Development began in August 2025 as part of DoItBetter Studio’s long-term effort to build a modular, deterministic game engine and editor suite.